Should I buy a mobility scooter?

 - are able-bodied enough not to need a wheelchair.

 Mobility scooters can also be a great help when the time comes to give up driving.
 If you think this could be relevant for you or a loved one, see the Which?
-Elderly Care guide to concern about your relative's driving.
+Later Life guide to concern about driving in later life.

 It's worth keeping in mind that you can lease mobility scooters through schemes such as Motability instead of buying one - but only if you are on certain disability benefits.